steadylearner/faceio_example/blogs/How to use CORS for all routes with Next js and browser session api.md

 Not so complicated but you will see in [its issues page](https://github.com/yonycalsin/nextjs-cors/issues), some people wants to find a solution to use CORS for all routes but not responded yet currently.

-Therefore, I had to my own way for this so after a few seraches, I could find the working code for below.
+Therefore, I had to my own way for this so after a few searches, I could find the working code for below.
 If you want more details, please read this file [withSession.ts](https://github.com/steadylearner/faceio_example/blob/main/src/withSession.ts) at GitHub.

 ```ts
 import NextCors from 'nextjs-cors';